 Most people looking to buy life insurance want it mainly to protect their loved ones if they die unexpectedly.
 In these days of GoFundMe, people are quickly realizing how devastating a loss can be—not only emotionally—but financially.

 If your main reason for life insurance is to make sure your family is taken care of after you die, term life insurance is your best option.
 For a reasonable price that is manageable long term, you can buy enough insurance to help cover many things your current income pays for.

 Term life insurance face amounts (the death benefits) range from $50,000 to millions of dollars.
 Many financial advisors recommend 10 times your income.
 But that isn’t the right amount for everyone.

 If you aren’t sure how much coverage to buy, we have an easy to use life insurance calculator.
 By plugging in a few numbers, the tool will calculate a suggested life insurance amount for you.
-You can also ask a Quotacy agent for advice if you prefer to talk to someone one-on-one.

 If you own a business, have a large estate, or there’s someone who will be dependent on you their entire life (e.g. a special needs child), then permanent life insurance (or a mix of both) may be more suitable.
 A Quotacy agent can discuss these needs with you and run personalized quotes for you.